lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 Anyway, I see this message promoting two things

-1. There is a reason higher than scientific method to decide against or in favor of a product.
+- There is a reason higher than scientific method to decide against or in favor of a product.
 In this case, ethnocentrism, nationalism and other similar ideas on different scales.

-2. You shouldn't feel a need to question anything if you are supportive of point 1.
+- You shouldn't feel a need to question anything if you are supportive of the first point.

 You could argue that its just an example of healthy rivalry.
 But, do you see this message driving people to go for the real knowledge about what should they use